matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

  This universal conclusion is reached without any communication necessary between nodes B, C and D and without any knowledge of recent history.
 Therefore is tolerant to any failover of nodes B, C or D in the interim and has a deterministic conclusion, that can be predicted by node A regardless of what other activity happened to occur while node A was offline (e.g. if node C had gone offline and coordinator role switched to B, or switch back to C )

-TBD:

- - should the heartbeat message contain a list of transactions that it is coordinating for that node.
-This might help reduce chattiness because the sender node would have no need then to periodically nag with a reminder or retry message.
- - should there be a threshold for missed heartbeat messages?
- - should the coordinator role receive heartbeat acknowledgement messages? this would a) reduce the impact of missed heartbeat messages ( e.g. if the ack is not received within a given timeout, then it could re-send the heartbeat immediately rather than waiting for the next due heartbeat) and b) would help the coordinator recognize when it has found itself in a network partition and potentially reduce wasteful processing of transactions that are never going to be successful.

 ### Network partition
 The sender node ultimately bears the responsibility of selecting a coordinator for their transactions.
 If a single coordinator is universally chosen, the algorithm operates accordingly with maximum efficiency and data integrity (transactions are successfully confirmed on base ledger and no state is double spent).